microsoft/oxa-tools/landd_intergration/README.md

-*Usage:* python3  `python sync_data.py course_consumption`
+**usage** python3  `python sync_data.py course_consumption`

     1. GET access token from Azure tenant using MSI
     2. GET secrets from Azure keyvault using the access token
-  3. GET the Course catalog data from OpenEdx using the secrets obtained from Azure key vault
+    3. GET the Course catalog data from OpenEdx using the secrets obtined from Azure key vault
-  4. Map and process the OpenEdx course catalog data with L&D Catalog_UpdateMultipleCatalogAsync API request body
+    4. Map and process the OpenEdx course catalog data with L&D Catalog Consumption API request body
     5. POST the mapped data to L&D Catalog_UpdateMultipleCatalogAsync  API

-*Usage:* python3  `python sync_data.py course_catalog`
+**Usage:** python3  `python sync_data.py course_catalog`

+    1. GET access token from Azure tenant using MSI
+    2. GET secrets from Azure keyvault using the access token
+    3. GET the Course catalog data from OpenEdx using the secrets obtined from Azure key vault
+    4. Map and process the OpenEdx course catalog data with L&D Catalog Consumption API request body
+    5. POST the mapped data to L&D Consumption_SaveMultipleExperienceTrackingAsync API